National Buffalo Wing Festival: Event history

 This festival was inaugurated in 2002 at Sahlen Field.
-Founder Drew Cerza, called the "Wing King" by Buffalo News, was said to have modeled the event on a fictitious festival from the 2001 movie Osmosis Jones.
+Founder Drew Cerza, called the "Wing King" by Buffalo News, was said to have modeled the event on a fictitious festival from the 2001 movie Osmosis Jones (in the film, Incumbent mayor Phlegmming (voiced by William Shatner) doubles down on his junk food policies, ignoring its effects on the health of Sucat Memorial Zoo unkempt zookeeper Frank DeTorre (Bill Murray), causing Frank to eat a filth-covered boiled egg, allowing Thrax, a deadly virus known mainly as "The Red Death" (voiced by Laurence Fishburne), to enter his body and inflame his throat).
 Jill Greenburg said, "Of local festivals that have come and gone, the Wing Fest's staying power is a result of raising approximately $200,000 for local charities and serving almost 3,000,000 chicken wings with 100 sauce varieties to over 500,000 hungry visitors over the years."
 In 2010, the festival was video webcast live to over 84,000 online viewers.

-On September 2, 2012, Joey Chestnut consumed 191 wings, weighing 7.61 lb, in 12 minutes to take competitive-eating trophy from seven-time champion Sonya Thomas, becoming the first new champion since 2006.
-After losing to Miki Sudo in 2013, Chestnut returned to his winning ways in 2014 by breaking his own record by eating 192 wings and successfully defended his title the next year by breaking yet another record, this time eating 205 wings on September 6, 2015.
-Two years later, he set another record, this time of 220 wings on September 3, 2017.
-Geoff Esper holds the record of 281 in 2019.

-With the 2020 festival canceled due to the COVID-19 pandemic, the 19th was deferred to 2021.
+On September 2, 2012, Joey Chestnut consumed 191 wings, weighing 7.61 lb, in 12 minutes to take the competitive-eating trophy from seven-time champion Sonya Thomas, becoming the first new champion since 2006 when Chip Simpson ate 158 wings.
+After losing the trophy to Miki Sudo in 2013 (who would later win the women's title in 2021, eating 246 wings), Chestnut redeemed himself in 2014 by eating 192 wings on September 7 and successfully defended his title by breaking yet another record in 2015, this time by eating 205 wings on September 6, but he would set another record in 2017, this time by eating 220 wings on September 3.
+After losing the trophy to Geoff Esper in 2019 (who set the record eating 281 wings in the process), Chestnut has attempted to win back the title every year since, but in 2023, he lost to James Webb.
+With the 2020 festival canceled due to the COVID-19 pandemic (the pandemic forced the Toronto Blue Jays to play their home games at Sahlen Field as none of the other MLB teams were allowed to travel to Canada), the 19th was deferred to 2021.
 However, the Chicken Wing Fun Run went virtual.
-The 2021 event was held at Highmark Stadium, to which the festival returned in 2022.
-The 2022 festival also added a qualifying event for the USA Mullet Championships, which Cerza found to be a fitting synergy given the haircut's popularity in ice hockey, a popular sport in Buffalo.

-The event will return to Sahlen Field beginning in 2025.
+The 2021 and 2022 events were held at Highmark Stadium (home of the Buffalo Bills), the latter of which not only being the event's 20th anniversary, but it also added a qualifying event for the USA Mullet Championships, which Cerza found to be a fitting synergy given the haircut's popularity in ice hockey, a popular sport in Buffalo thanks to the Buffalo Sabres.
+After five years at Highmark Stadium, the event returned to Sahlen Field in 2025.